When is Derry Girls back on TV?

 When is Derry Girls series two on TV?

 Channel 4 commissioned a second series of Derry Girls after just one episode.
-The gang will start filming again later this year with a transmission date yet to be confirmed.
+The gang have already filmed and creator Lisa McGee has hinted that the comedy will return in March – and that there will be more to come afterwards…

+“They’re talking about March, early March,” she told The Nolan Show.
+“See, that’s all Channel 4.
+That’s when I think it will be released and we’re talking about doing a third series.
+Hopefully, if the second one goes well and everything goes according to plan, we’ll do a third series.”

 What happened at the end of series one?